 - For snap-lock systems: Aligning the panels and snapping the legs together.

-- For mechanically seamed systems: Aligning the panels and hand or mechanically seaming the panel legs together.
+- For mechanically seamed systems: Aligning the panels and hand or robotic seaming the panel legs together.

 Municipality or HOA Issues